Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 The Tinkerforge.jar Java Bindings are available in ``/usr/tinkerforge/bindings/java/``.
-The file is already added to the classpath by default, so you can just import the Tinkerforge classes by the usual means, e.g. ``import com.tinkerforge.IPConnection;``.
+The file is already added to the class path by default, so you can just import the Tinkerforge classes by the usual means, e.g. ``import com.tinkerforge.IPConnection;``.

 * Java Version: Currently there is only one Java version installed.